Static Variable in Java (with Examples)

 • Can we access static variables from instance and static methods?

-• How to access static variables in Java from another class?
+• How to access static variable in Java from another class?

 Features of Static Keyword in Java

-There are several important features of static keyword in java that must keep in mind.
+There are several important features of static keyword in Java that you should keep in mind.
 They are as follows:

-1. Static keyword in Java can be applied with variables, methods, inner classes, and blocks.
+• Static keyword in Java can be applied with variables, methods, blocks, and inner classes.

-2. We cannot declare a class with static keyword but the inner class can be declared as static.
+• We cannot declare a top-level class with static keyword, but the inner classes can be declared as static.

-3. It belongs to the class than an instance of the class.
+• A static member belongs to the class rather than to any specific instance of the class.

-4. One basic rule of working with static keyword is that we cannot directly call instance members within the static area because the static members are linked with the class.
+• One basic rule when you work with static keyword is that you cannot directly call instance members within the static area because the static members are associated with the class, not with any object.

-5. Static members get memory once when the class is loaded into the memory.
-But instance members get the memory after the object creation of the class.
+• Static members get memory only once, when the class is loaded into the memory by JVM.
+In contrast, instance members get the memory only after the object creation of the class.

-Therefore, when we call an instance member within the static area, it means that when a class is loaded into the memory, the static member also loaded into the memory.
+When we call an instance member within the static area, it results in a compile-time error.
+This is because when a class is loaded into the memory, the static member also loaded into the memory.

 After loading, it will look the instance member in its class that is not in existence because we have not created any object till now.
 Hence, there is ambiguity.
 For example: